 This occurs when HIV itself (or the immune system's response to HIV) directly affects the brain and causes cognitive disorders.

-This form of cognitive impairment is more common in people who have had a low CD4 count before starting treatment for HIV.
-I got to 350, little else.
+This form of cognitive impairment is more common in people who have had a low CD4 before starting HIV treatment.
+I reached 350, little more.
 Damn governments!
 All.
 All of them!

 In addition, instead of having a single cause, cognitive impairment usually seems to result from a combination of factors.